mikro-orm/mikro-orm/docs/docs/migrations.md

 }
 ```

-To support undoing those changed, we can implement the `down` method, which throws an error by default.
+To support undoing those changed, you can implement the `down` method, which throws an error by default.

 Migrations are by default wrapped in a transaction.
 You can override this behaviour on per migration basis by implementing the `isTransactional(): boolean` method.